ghnail/rhood/README.md

 # 5. IDE setup

-The Intellij IDEA has a good unofficial plugin for the Go language, and it has a nice quality.
+The Intellij IDEA has a good unofficial plugin for the Go language, and it is really nice.

 # 6. Brief structure description